-Goal: To investigate air quality levels in Allentown due to community concerns.
+Goal: To measure air quality levels in the Tukwila-Allentown neighborhood due to community concerns.

 What were some of the community’s questions?

-- Are fine particle and diesel pollution levels elevated along 124th St?

-- Are fine particle and diesel pollution levels elevated near the railyard?
+- Is there more air pollution near the railyard and 124th St than the rest of the neighborhood?

-- Are fine particle and diesel pollution levels roughly the same across Allentown, or are there gradients?
+- Are air pollution levels roughly the same across Allentown, or are there gradients?

-- How do fine particle and diesel pollution levels in Allentown compare to other Puget Sound urban areas?
+- How do air pollution levels in Allentown compare to other Puget Sound urban areas?

-Summary of findings:
+What we’ve learned so far:

-Fine particle levels were higher at the 42nd Ave & 124th St site and the regulatory site on 44th Ave compared to other stationary sites in Allentown.
+Fine particle levels were higher at the 42nd Ave & 124th St site and the air monitoring station in Duwamish Park compared to other stationary sites in Allentown.

-Ultrafine particle (UFP) levels vary across Allentown and seem to be elevated near the entrance to the railyard. [caveat: No UFP health data]
+Ultrafine particle levels vary across Allentown and seem to be elevated near the entrance to the railyard. [caveat: No UFP health data]

 Fine particle levels in Allentown are similar to other places in the Puget Sound region.
 The monitor at 42nd Ave and 124th St had a higher average fine particle concentration than the regulatory site on 44th Ave.

-How did we measure particle levels?
+How did we measure air pollution levels?

-Particles come in different sizes.
-Large particles (dust) are smaller than a human hair (with a diameter of roughly 10 micrometers).
-Fine particles are even smaller (with a diameter of 2.5 micrometers or less).
-Ultrafine particles are smaller still (with a diameter of 0.1 micrometers or less).
-We measure fine particles at the regulatory site on 44th Ave.
-In order to look at how fine particle levels change throughout Allentown we deployed three non-regulatory air monitors at residents’ houses.
+We measured fine particle pollution – a type of air pollution that is closely related to transportation (cars, trucks, etc.) and wood smoke.
+To see how fine particle levels differ throughout Allentown, we used the air monitoring station in Duwamish Park (located near 44th Ave) and three air monitors at residential homes in the neighborhood beginning in September 2017.

-We also attached a portable ultrafine particle counter to a bicycle and rode across Allentown to look at the spatial distribution of ultrafine particles.
-These non-regulatory instruments aren’t perfect, but they are a helpful screening tool and can be quickly deployed.
+We also attached a portable air monitor to a bicycle and rode across Allentown to look at the levels of ultrafine particles across the neighborhood.
+The instruments set up at homes and on the bicycle aren’t perfect, but they are a helpful way to gather initial information and can be quickly deployed.